We Need Plants

 The rbcL gene is a valuable tool for assessing phylogenetic relationships.
 This gene is found in the chloroplasts of most photosynthetic organisms.
 It is an abundant protein in leaf tissue and very well may be the most abundant protein on earth (Freeman 2008).
 Thus this gene exists as a common factor between photosynthetic organisms and can be contrasted with the rbcL genes of other plants in order to determine genetic similarities and differences.
 It codes for the large subunit of the protein ribulose-1, 5-biphosphate carboxylase/oxygenase (rubisco) (Geilly, Taberlet, 1994).

 Rubisco is an enzyme used to catalyze the first step in carbon fixation: carboxylation.
 This is achieved by the addition of CO₂ to ribulose biphosphate (RuBP).
-Atmospheric CO₂ enters the plant through the stomata, which are small pores on the bottom of leaves used for gas exchange, and then reacts with RuBP.These two molecules attach, or fix, allowing carbon to become biologically available.
+Atmospheric CO₂ enters the plant through the stomata, which are small pores on the bottom of leaves used for gas exchange, and then reacts with RuBP.These two molecules attach (or fix), allowing carbon to become biologically available.
 This leads to the production of two molecules of 3-phosphoglycerate.
 These new molecules are then phosphorylated by ATP and then reduced by NADPH, making them into glyceraldehyde-3-phosphate (G3P).
-Some of this G3P is used to create glucose and fructose, while the rest of it serves as a substrate for a reaction which results in the regeneration of RuBP (Freeman, 2008).
+Some of this G3P is used to create glucose and fructose, while the rest of it serves as a substrate for a reaction that results in the regeneration of RuBP (Freeman, 2008).

 In addition to catalyzing the reaction between CO₂ and RuBP, rubisco is also responsible for catalyzing the introduction of O₂ to RuBP.
 This in turn decreases the rate of CO₂ absorption by the plant due to the fact that O₂ and CO₂ compete for the same active sites.
 The reaction of O₂ with RuBP also results in photorespiration.
 Photorespiration decreases the overall rate of photosynthesis due to the fact it consumes ATP.
 It also creates CO₂ as a by-product, essentially undoing carbon fixation.
 This reaction is a maladaptive trait, successfully reducing the fitness of the organism.
 It is speculated that this trait evolved during a time when the atmosphere was made up of significantly more CO₂ and less O₂, before the presence of oxygenic photosynthesis (Freeman, 2008).
 Now that the atmospheric conditions have changed and oxygenic photosynthesis exists, the ability for a photosynthesizing organism to take up O₂ has become maladaptive, but the ability remains.
 With this in mind, the evolution of organisms could very well affect the ability of scientists to use the rbcL gene as an identification tool due to the fact the gene may change.